 If any of you lack wisdom, let him ask of God that giveth to all men liberally, and upbraideth not (ungrudgingly); and it shall be given him.
 James 1:5 (KJV)

 I rejoiced after my professor accepted both my papers and gave me an A- for my first course in graduate school.
-I had difficulty getting back into the study mode, learning how to write using the American Psychological Association format, and learning how to work a computer while working full time as a visiting nurse.
+I had difficulty getting back into study mode, learning how to write using the APA format, and mastering a computer while working full-time as a visiting nurse.

-George and I sometimes laugh about our Thanksgiving dinner together when I gave him three hours of my time.
-He later married a dear friend of mine from church, and they are both growing faithfully in the Lord.
+George and I sometimes laugh about our Thanksgiving dinner when I gave him three hours of my time.
+He later married a dear friend of mine from church, and they both serve the Lord faithfully.